-Avoid the crowds and beat the heat by transforming your back yard into your own private water park oasis.
-Whether you’re looking for something simple—rainbow inflatable sprinkler, perhaps?—or a DIY project to get the kids pumped for summer, you don’t need to leave the house to have your kids slipping and sliding the day away.
-Read on for some easy ideas.
+Avoid the crowds and beat the heat on the hot summer days by transforming your back yard into your own private water park oasis.
+Whether you’re looking for some simple summer activities—rainbow inflatable sprinkler, perhaps?—or a DIY project to get the kids pumped for summer, you don’t need to leave the house to have your kids slipping and sliding the day away.
+Read on for some easy ideas for your own backyard water park.

 Get Drenched with Water Blasters